GIVE Grants — Available to ALL CVSD Staff

-The primary objective of the GIVE Grant Program is to enhance the quality of educational experiences for our students.
-The emphasis is on stimulating innovative teaching ideas and new learning opportunities within the learning environment.
-These opportunities are made possible through the creative spark of educating staff and enhanced by a GIVE Grant from The CVEF.
+The Foundation’s ongoing mission is to provide support for the enhancement of a quality educational experiences for our students.
+Emphasis is placed on stimulating innovative teaching ideas and new learning opportunities within the existing learning environment in Chartiers Valley.
+Such opportunities are made possible through the creative spark of the CVSD staff and can be enhanced by a GIVE Grant from The CVEF.
 Parents are invited to encourage any member of the CV staff to apply for grants.

-The program is open to all staff in Chartiers Valley School District; K-12.
-Individual staff members and/or several staff members working together as a team, are eligible to submit a single project that would impact multiple groups of students.
+The program is open to all STAFF in Chartiers Valley School District; K-12.
+Individual staff members and/or several staff members working together as a team are eligible to submit a single project that would impact multiple groups of students.
 Staff may apply once during each of the two application windows.

 The GRANT application must be completed and include explanation as to how the grant will enhance curriculum and learning beyond the classroom experience.
 Further clarification may be requested by the Foundation board.

-Funding is for materials or activities to enhance an existing or create a new classroom experience or program.
+Funding is for materials or activities meant to enhance an existing program or create a new classroom program.
 The maximum amount of a grant to be awarded for an individual teacher or team submission project is $500.
-Give Grants are not intended for the acquisition of standard district supplies or for reimbursement of any type of services provided to the district, students, or community by the recipient throughout the project.
+Give Grants are not to be utilized for the acquisition of standard issued district supplies, for the reimbursement of any type of services provided to the district, students, or community by the recipient, or for recipient tuition fees.

 Selection of Grant Awardees

-The CVEF Scholarships and Grants committee, consisting of individuals with previous education experience and use of rubrics, will evaluate and score proposals based on the factors outlined in the established rubric, included below.
+The CVEF Scholarships and Grants committee (comprised by individuals with education experience) will evaluate and score proposals based on the factors outlined in the established rubric, included below.
 Submissions are provided to scorers blind of applicant information.
 Factors taken into account include creativity of the project, impact on students and community, the opportunity the project presents to make a difference in the education of students, and adherence to proposal guidelines.
 The potential winning submissions are blindly reviewed by the CVEF Board of Trustees and further clarification may be requested by the majority of the board prior to final approvals.